On continuation and convex Lyapunov functions: On convexity

 Convexity in the context of Lyapunov stability theory has been an active research area.
-For example, convexity in linear optimal control~\cite{AREbook}, convexity in the dual density formulation due to Rantzer~\cite{ref:prajna2004nonlinear} and convexity of the set of Lyapunov functions due to Moulay~\cite{ref:moulay2010some}.
+For example, convexity in linear optimal control~\cite{AREbook}, convexity in the dual density formulation due to Rantzer~\cite{ref:prajna2004nonlinear}, convexity of the set of Lyapunov functions due to Moulay~\cite{ref:moulay2010some} {and recently, component-wise convexity of vector fields to construct Chetaev functions due to Sassano \& Astolfi~\cite{sassano2023role}}.
 We are, however, interested in understanding convexity of Lyapunov functions themselves.
 It is known that simple asymptotically stable dynamical systems do not always admit polynomial Lyapunov functions.
 For instance

-does not admit a polynomial Lyapunov function~\cite{ref:ahmadi2011globally}, but one can show that $V(x)=\log(1+x_1^2)+x_2^2$ checks out as a Lyapunov function asserting $0\in \mathbb{R}^2$ is GAS.
+does not admit a (global) polynomial Lyapunov function~\cite{ref:ahmadi2011globally}, but one can show that $V(x)=\log(1+x_1^2)+x_2^2$ is a Lyapunov function asserting $0\in \mathbb{R}^2$ is GAS.
 Indeed, $V$ is smooth, yet \textit{not} convex.
 We will come back to this several times below.
 Similar obstructions can be found for analytic or rational Lyapunov functions~\cite{ref:bacciotti2005liapunov,ref:ahmadi2018globally}.

-The (computational) assumption to look for \textit{convex} Lyapunov functions is a populair one in the learning community,~\textit{e.g.}, propelled by~\cite{ref:amos2017input,ref:kolter2019learning}.
+The (computational) assumption to look for \textit{convex} Lyapunov functions is a popular one in the learning community,~\textit{e.g.}, propelled by~\cite{ref:amos2017input,ref:kolter2019learning}.
 However, this assumption evidently restricts the problem class that can be handled.
-The ramifications of assuming Lyapunov functions to be convex are understood in the context of linear systems, linear differential inclusions even~\cite{ref:goebel2006conjugate}, but not in the $C^0$ nonlinear setting.
-Indeed, in our setting, for $n>1$, one can construct vector field examples $\dot{x}=F(x)$ over $\mathbb{R}^n$ such that $0$ is globally asymptotically stable, $F$ is smooth, yet no smooth convex Lyapunov function exists.
-To see why, for the sake of contradiction, one can exploit that by convexity we must have
+The ramifications of assuming Lyapunov functions to be convex are understood in the context of linear systems, even for linear differential inclusions~\cite{ref:goebel2006conjugate} and linear switched systems~\cite{ref:mason2023universal}, {but not completely in the $C^0$ nonlinear setting.
+An exception is~\cite{ref:ahmadi2018sos}, where the authors consider nonlinear difference inclusions of the form $x_{k+1}\in \mathrm{conv}\{f_1(x_k),\dots,f_n(x_k)\}$ with $k\in \mathbb{N}$, $f_i\in C^0(\mathbb{R}^n;\mathbb{R}^n)$ $f_i(0)=0$ for $i=1,\dots, n$ and $\mathrm{conv}(\cdot)$ denoting the convex hull.
+Then, assuming that the maps $f_1,\dots,f_n$ share a common \textit{convex} Lyapunov function allows for concluding on $0$ being GAS\footnote{This should be understood in the discrete-time sense.}.
+Concurrently, they show that relaxing convexity is not possible in general, that is, counterexamples exist~\cite[Ex.~1]{ref:ahmadi2018sos}.}